The Invasion of Ukraine Viewed through TikTok: A Dataset: Experiments

 A timeline of the frequency of a set of topics, hand-picked for diversity of temporal and categorical nature, can be found in Figure \ref{fig:topic_timeline}.

-Here we can clearly see that there is a diverse range of content reflecting various political perspectives occurring on the platform.
-We might expect to only see content that is aligned with perspectives in the general public media discourse, but here we also see highly popular platform specific content, indicative of discourse unique to TikTok.
+Here we can see that there is a diverse range of content reflecting various political perspectives occurring on the platform.
+We might expect to only see content that is aligned with perspectives in the general public media discourse, but in the topics we found, we also see popular content that likely received more attention on TikTok than in other areas.
+One example of this is the discussion of Alaska in the context of the invasion, a connection which saw little media attention but was clearly discussed on TikTok, indicative of discourse unique to the platform.

 The frequency of topic use over time reflects a combination of temporal dynamics, from spiking at the time of invasion to increasing over the course of the war.
-We see discussion of world wars spiking well before the official start of the invasion, mention of a popular song in pro-Russia circles spiking just after the invasion, and discussion of rising oil prices spiking as prices reacted to events.
-However, other topics show steady use, including the popular pro-Russia chant \textquote{uraaa}, and references to \textquote{fake news}.
+We see discussion of Biden, and the role of the USA, and the international community spiking before the official start of the invasion, growing interest in Zelenskyy over the course of the invasion, two angles of the war that were heavily highlighted in news media, alongside the more TikTok centric discussion of Ukraine's win in Eurovision in 2022.
+However, other topics show steady use, including discussion of Poland's central place in the invasion.
 We see that TikTok features a range of discussion centred on subjects both in the media and unique to the space, indicating complex temporal meso-level processes that are causing the shifts in major topics occurring on the platform.